AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects.Extensions/AmlObjectsExtensions/IsFacetInterface.md

 AmlObjectsExtensions.IsFacetInterface Method
 ============================================
-AutomationML 2.1 APIDetermines, if the ExternalInterface object is an ExternalInterface of an AMLFacet.
+Determines, if the ExternalInterface object is an ExternalInterface of an AMLFacet.

   **Namespace:**  [Aml.Engine.AmlObjects.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)